The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Introduction

 \section{Introduction}

-With recent advances in deep reinforcement learning (RL), we have witnessed many achievements in building intelligent agents to solve complex multi-agent challenges: AlphaStar achieved professional-player level performance in Starcraft II~\cite{vinyals2019grandmaster}, OpenAI Five defeated the world champion in Dota II~\cite{DBLP:journals/corr/abs-1912-06680}, and RL was even used to demonstrate emergent, human-like tool-use in a simulated world~\cite{baker2020emergent}.

-These successes were accomplished using distributed on-policy RL algorithms such as IMPALA~\cite{espeholt2018impala} and PPO~\cite{PPO} but required massive amounts of parallelism and compute; tens of thousands of CPU cores and tens or hundreds of GPUs were utilized to collect and train on an extraordinary volume of training samples.
-It appears to have almost become a domain consensus that on-policy RL algorithms such as PPO are much less sample efficient than off-policy learning algorithms, and may not be suitable in academic settings with limited computational resources.
-Hence, recent multi-agent reinforcement learning (MARL) literature has primarily adopted off-policy learning frameworks, such as MADDPG~\cite{lowe2017multi} and value-decomposed Q-learning~\cite{sunehag2018value, pmlr-v80-rashid18a}.
-A variety of algorithmic variants with domain-specific modifications have been proposed within this framework, producing state-of-the-art results on a wide range of multi-agent benchmarks~\cite{hu2019simplified, wang2021rode}.
+Recent advances in reinforcement learning (RL) and multi-agent reinforcement learning (MARL) have led to a great deal of progress in creating artificial agents which can cooperate to solve tasks: DeepMind's AlphaStar surpassed professional-level performance in the StarCraft II~\cite{vinyals2019grandmaster}, OpenAI Five defeated the world-champion in Dota II~\cite{DBLP:journals/corr/abs-1912-06680}, and OpenAI demonstrated the emergence of human-like tool-use agent behaviors via multi-agent learning~\cite{baker2020emergent}.
+These notable successes were driven largely by on-policy RL algorithms such as IMPALA~\cite{espeholt2018impala} and PPO~\cite{PPO,DBLP:journals/corr/abs-1912-06680} which were often coupled with distributed training systems to utilize massive amounts of parallelism and compute.
+In the aforementioned works, tens of thousands of CPU cores and hundreds of GPUs were utilized to collect and train on an extraordinary volume of training samples.
+This is in contrast to recent academic progress and literature in MARL which has largely focused developing off-policy learning frameworks such as MADDPG~\cite{lowe2017multi} and value-decomposed Q-learning~\cite{sunehag2018value, pmlr-v80-rashid18a}; methods in these frameworks have yielded state-of-the-art results on a wide range of multi-agent benchmarks~\cite{wang2021qplex, wang2021rode}.

-In this paper, we re-examine these conclusions about on-policy policy gradient algorithms by carefully studying the performance of PPO on three popular MARL testbeds: the multi-agent particle-world environment (MPE) ~\cite{lowe2017multi}, the Starcraft multi-agent challenge (SMAC)~\cite{starcraft}, and the Hanabi challenge~\cite{bard2020hanabi}.
-We focus on fully cooperative tasks in order to compare our results directly with the performance of state-of-the-art agents.
-Additionally, we only utilize a single desktop machine with 1 GPU and 1 multicore CPU for training. [bb=0 0 1280 960]

-Despite computational constraints, we find that with simple modifications, PPO achieves performance competitive to many popular off-policy methods on all test scenarios, including three cooperative MPE tasks, 23 SMAC maps and a full-scale Hanabi game.
-Importantly, we find that in a majority of scenarios, PPO achieves a similar sample efficiency to the off-policy baselines.
-Through various ablation studies, we study the impact of several specific implementation modifications of the standard PPO algorithm, and offer practical suggestions for strong PPO performance in multi-agent domains.
-We call PPO with these modifications Multi-Agent PPO (MAPPO).